 New mathematics is continuously developed by creating new models as well as combining and expanding existing models.
-Although the final products of mathematics are most frequently represented by symbolic models, their meaning and purpose is often found in the concrete, physical, pictorial, and oral models and the connections between them.
+Although the final products of mathematics most frequently are represented by symbolic models, their meaning and purpose often are found in the concrete, physical, pictorial, and oral models, and the connections between them.

 To develop a deep and meaningful understanding of mathematical concepts, students need to represent their ideas and strategies using a variety of models (concrete, physical, pictorial, oral, and other symbolic models).
 In addition, students need to make connections between the different representations.
-These connections are made by having the students try to move from one type of representation to another (how could you represent what you've done here using mathematical symbols?) or by having students compare their representations with others in the class.
-In making these connections, students should be asked to reflect upon the mathematical ideas and concepts that are being used in their new models.
+These connections are made by having students move from one type of representation to another (i.e.; how could you represent what you've done here using mathematical symbols?) or by having them compare their representations with others in the class.
+In making these connections, students can reflect upon the mathematical ideas and concepts that are being used in their new models.